SAP-samples/kyma-runtime-extension-samples/sample-event-trigger-java/README.md

 ## Overview

-This sample demonstrates how to build and deploy a Java-based microservice as an Event Trigger in SAP Cloud Platform, Kyma runtime using **CloudEvents SDK**.
+This sample demonstrates how to build and deploy a Java-based microservice as an Event Trigger in SAP BTP, Kyma runtime using **CloudEvents SDK**.

 The sample uses the CloudEvents SDK to deserialize events.
 Kyma eventing dispatches the CloudEvents v1, so the v1 library of [CloudEvents SDK](https://github.com/cloudevents/sdk-java/blob/v1.0.0/README.md) is used.